modons/LMR/docs/full_recon.rst

 --------------------------------------

 * **core**

   * **nexp**: Experiment name
   * **lmr_path**: Path to LMR_data directory
   * **datadir_output**: Working directory to temporarily store LMR output files
   * **archive_dir**: Archive directory to store final post-processed LMR output
   * **recon_period**: Range of years (edge inclusive) to reconstruct
-  * **nens**: Number of prior ensembe members (should generally be above 50)
+  * **nens**: Number of prior ensemble members (should generally be above 50)
-  * **save_archive**: Detail of field output. 'ens_variance' and
+  * **save_archive**: Ensemble detail of field output. 'ens_variance' and
-    'ens_percentiles' are more econmical, while 'ens_subsample' and 'ens_full' store full-field ensemble members and can use large amounts of disk space
+    'ens_percentiles' are more econmical reductions, while 'ens_subsample' and 'ens_full' store full-field ensemble members and can use large amounts of disk space
   * **seed**: Sets the RNG seed to ensure reproducability for the ensemble sample and proxy record sample.
-WARNING: overwritten by wrapper .multi_seed and should not be used when running multiple iterations of a reconstruction.
+WARNING: overwritten by wrapper.multi_seed and should not be used when running multiple iterations of a reconstruction.

 * **proxies**

   * **use_from**: Which proxy database to use for the reconstruction.
 [LMRdb] or [PAGES2kv1]
   * **proxy_frac**: Fraction of available proxy records to use.
-Useful for independent verification on withheld
+Useful for independent verification on withheld proxies
   * **proxy_order** (Database specific): Order of assimilation for proxy records.
-Commenting out proxy groups here will remove them from the reconstruction
+Commenting out proxy groups here will omit them from use in the reconstruction
   * **proxy_psm_type** (Database specific): Specifies which PSM type to be used for which proxy groups.
 E.g., Tree ring_Width: bilinear
+  * (database specific means there are separate configuration settings for each proxy database)

 * **psm**

-  * **calib_period**: Distinction of instrumental period to calibrate PSMs to
+  * **calib_period**: Distinction of instrumental time period to calibrate PSMs to
   * **avgPeriod**: Whether to use annual or seasonal averages to calibrate PSMs
-  * **season_source** (Only used for seasonal PSMs): Use season defined in the proxy metadata or an objectively derived best season
+  * **season_source** (Only used for seasonal PSMs): Use season defined by the proxy metadata or an objectively-derived best season
   * **datatag_calib** (PSM dependent): Which instrumental data source to use for calibration.
-Options defined by ``all_calib_sources``
+Options defined in ``all_calib_sources`` parameter

 * **prior**

   * **prior_source**: Experiment tag to use as source data for the prior ensemble.
 Should match the tag defined in datasets.yml
   * **state_variables**: Which state variables to reconstruct and output.
-If not using pre-calculated Ye-values (estimated observations) the PSM-required-variables must be listed.  'anom' uses anomaly values for the prior. 'full' uses original non-centered data for the prior and is not guaranteed to work in all cases.
+If not using pre-calculated Ye-values (estimated observations) the PSM-required-variables must be listed (i.e., temperature and/or moisture fields).
+The associated value after each field can be either 'anom' or 'full'.  'anom' uses anomaly values for the prior. 'full' uses original non-centered data for the prior and is not guaranteed to work in all cases.
   * **regrid_method**: Specification for regridding data that is loaded in